sbip-sg/mecanywhere_desktop/sdk/example_containers/README.md

 `resource.use_gpu` | Whether the task requires a GPU to run.
 `resource.gpu_count` | The number of GPUs to allocate to the task, if `use_gpu` is true.

-### 4. Using and testing the container
+### 4. Using and uploading the container

 Build the image and push it to IPFS via the MECA CLI as a task developer.
 You will be compensated with the task fee that you list for each task executed by a MECA client.

-Test your task by running the test in the MECA CLI.
+Test your task folder structure by running the test function in the MECA CLI.